pavelhoral/wrensec-docs/Java-Style-Guide.md

-Based on the Google Java Style Guide, licensed under the [CC-BY 3.0 License](https://creativecommons.org/licenses/by/3.0/).
+Based on Google's [Java Style Guide](https://google.github.io/styleguide/javaguide.html) and [JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html), both of which are licensed under the [CC-BY 3.0 License](https://creativecommons.org/licenses/by/3.0/).

 [![Creative Commons License](https://i.creativecommons.org/l/by/3.0/88x31.png)](https://creativecommons.org/licenses/by/3.0/)

-Deviations from / additions to Google's style guide are noted in context.
+Deviations from / additions to Google's style guide are noted with "Deviation Notes" in context.

 ## 1. Introduction
 This document serves as the **complete** definition of Wren Security's coding standards for source code in the Java&trade; Programming Language.
 A Java source file is described as being _in Wren Style_ if and only if it adheres to the rules herein.